vasslitvinov/chapel/doc/rst/language/spec/ranges.rst

 all values of the corresponding range type.
 For example, the range’s low bound is -:math:`\infty` if and only if the ``boundedType`` of that range’s type is either ``boundedHigh`` or ``boundedNone``.
+If a range is not stridable, it is not ambiguously aligned, while its alignment is ambiguous.

    *Rationale*.